Date of Award

 The purpose of this study is twofold: 1) use data collected and publically reported by MeCDC’s DWP to estimate lead concentrations in drinking water obtained from Community Water systems, and 2) examine whether the current EPA default background water-lead concentration of 4 μg/L continues to be an appropriate value for modeling background lead concentrations in Maine’s drinking water obtained from Community Water systems.

 Flavin, Nicholas, "Evaluation of Childhood Exposure to Lead in Community Water Systems in Maine" (2017).
-Muskie School Capstones.
+Muskie School Capstones and Dissertations.
 133.